malept/thermite/README.md

   current working directory.
 * `ruby_extension_dir` - the directory relative to `ruby_project_path` where the extension is
   located.
 Defaults to `lib`.
+* `CARGO_PROFILE` environment variable.
+Set this to `debug` if you want to do a debug build of Rust code rather than the release build.
+For example, you can run `CARGO_PROFILE=debug rake build`.

 ### Example